 A scale can be a significant cost for a company and many times we are asked to “weigh in” on the advantages and disadvantages of leasing versus owning the scale.
 The decision should be based on several factors, including overall costs, long term use or needs and plans you have for the scale, and the facility in which the scale is located.

 Today’s leases are cleaner than in years gone by

 Leasing a scale should not be confused with a scale “Rental”.
 A Rental program offered by Fairbanks Scales is a short term rental and the scale is returned at the end of the established timeframe.
 Renting allows the facility operators to keep their facility up and running while significant maintenance or replacement of an old scale is taking place and the customer cannot afford to be without a scale.
 Typical rental terms average one to three months.
 Beyond that, costs start to add up.

 Leases offer a long term solution at a fixed cost with the same advantages as owning the scale.
-Leases are much cleaner than they used to be.
+Some clever infographics posted by Brokers of va loans in Arizona are showing how leases are much cleaner than they used to be.
 With any lease, finance charges are built into the payment.
 However, many lease programs today are closed end contracts, which allows the customer to know exactly what they are paying and for how long.
 This type of contract also may offer a dollar buy out at the end of the lease program.

 One thing to note is that the customer can often borrow money from their own financial institution at a better rate than if they go through a third party lease company – find out more at InvestorsChoiceLending.com about the whole procedure.

 Leasing is great for an unexpected scale replacement or short term projects